Nicolasara/in_the_dark/src/game-rules/README.md

    - Need to show:
      - Who was caught and their role
      - Who knew the secret
-     - Final outcome (Double Win, Regular Win, Half Win, Regular Loss, or Tie)
+     - Final outcome (In The Dark Double Win, In The Dark Win, In The Dark Half Win, In The Loop Win, or Tie)
-   - For Individual mode: Show individual results and any Half Wins
+   - For Individual mode: Show individual results and any In The Dark Half Wins
    - For Team mode: Show team results

 ### Technical Requirements